Is There Uber in Sorrento? 5 Essential Transportation Options You Need to Know

 Scooter and Bike Rentals

 For a truly Italian experience, consider renting a scooter or bike.
-Numerous rental shops in Sorrento offer scooters or bikes for €35-50 per day for €15-25 daily.
-This option provides flexibility to zip through traffic and find parking easily.
+Numerous rental shops in Sorrento offer scooters for around €35–50 per day and bikes for about €15–25 daily.
+This option provides the flexibility to zip through traffic and find parking easily.

 Walkability of Sorrento